Cao-ruijie/Open3DSIM/README.md

 Update on 2022.12.22.
 Here, we have updated the Fiji plugin 2022a version for users to select.

 Update on 2022.12.25.
 Here, we thanks Dr Christophe Leterrier in Aix-Marseille Université for his data on N-SIM.
-We will make Open-3DSIM to be compatible to Nikon N-SIM system as soon as possible.
+We have made Open-3DSIM to be compatible to Nikon N-SIM system in version 1.1.